hyiltiz/qcao/_posts/2016-07-28-Day-I-read-emails.md

  - boyfriend
 ---

+i asked her for her favourite shots of clouds.
+The one she had was the one she took with me, which had too many buildings around. i showed her several pictures from my collection, and she picked several. i tried to put up the clouds with helium ball as the website background.
+However, CSS renders it as repeated when zoomed out, and the edge of two repeated images were sharp. i tried applying Fourier filter, which damaged the whole image yet didn't reduce the edge as much. i used gradient linear filter later, which worked very well.

 All of a sudden, she told me that she didn't break up. i assured her that i did break up. i felt devastated; did our mutual friend told her about me how i felt that day?